SadWitchBoards/zmk-hillsideD50/Readme.md

 - Restore the default keymap to the board definition.

 - Take notes for default keymap as needed.
-- Otherwise, nothing current.
-Use as is until get a left D50 board.

-## Start of Future non-hybrid content
+## Start of Future Readme

-This is the default ZMK firmware for the Hillside D50 ergonomic keyboard.
+This is the default ZMK firmware for Hillside keyboards.

+-   Hillside Dactyl 50
-It provides a simple to start with QWERTY layout, enables the nice!view display, but disables the LED's.
+    -   A simple to start with QWERTY keymap using three main layers and one adjust layer.
+    -   The configuration enables the nice!view display, but disables the LED's as they eat batteries.
+    -   A hardware testing layer can be uncommented to enable easier one sided access to adjust layer type functions for hardware build testing.

+The repo is a module that can be included into the main ZMK config.

 ### TODO

 - link to D50 repo

 ## See also

+### ZMK module repo setup

 The user default files were created by following: